-As told to Nona Caspers, on the occasion of the solo show, Entonces, at the Sears Peyton Gallery in Chelsea, N.Y.
-May 3 2015
+As told to Nona Caspers, on the occasion of the solo show, Entonces at the Sears Peyton Gallery in New York City, early May 2015

-One way to tell my story is that I was born in Havana, Cuba in the early spring of of 1961, and by Indian summer, was sleeping in a drawer pulled out from a dresser in a motel room in Miami.
-This sleeping arrangement was short lived, as my families´ flight north continued to Flushing, Queens.
+One way to tell my story is that I was born in Havana, Cuba in the early spring of 1961, and by Indian summer was sleeping in a drawer pulled out from a dresser in a motel room in Miami.
+This sleeping arrangement was short lived, as my families´ flight north continued to Woodside, Queens

-We eventually settled into a small brick building in Woodside inhabited entirely by extended family, and where the English speaking world was kept largely at arms length, until the time came for me to go to school, at which point my Spanish and extreme shyness in the world outside of the brick building won me a corner on a far side of the kindergarten classroom where I was given jars of paint, paper, brushes and solitude.
-I barely recall speaking to another child, but I got to have a daily studio practice, in which to learn the things that paint can do on a page.
+We eventually settled into a small brick building inhabited entirely by extended family, and where the English speaking world was kept largely at arms length, until the time came for me to go to school, where my Spanish and extreme shyness won me a corner on the far side of the kindergarten classroom. where I was given jars of paint, paper, brushes and solitude.
+I barely recall speaking to another child, but I got to have a daily studio practice in which to learn the things that paint can do on a page.

 The rest of my school days were not so fruitful.
 Bullies, dyslexia, a massive overbite, loneliness and awful winged hairstyles.
 I eventually quit caring and managed to just barely graduate high school with a small pool of savings from part time jobs.
 I had no idea what to do.

 I could not stay in a small southern town indefinitely.
-Within 2 years, I moved to Jersey City N.J., because thats were I was able to find an apartment I could just about pay for , and also had space to have a small studio room.
-I took the Path train to a string of lowly jobs in Manhattan, and I was asking myself, what could I do, the only thing I was good at was painting.
+I eventually moved to Jersey City N.J., where I took the Path train to a string of lowly jobs in Manhattan.
+All the time I was asking myself, what could I do?
+The only thing I was good at was painting.
 I thought maybe I could paint for print designs, and I wouldn’t have to do the horrible jobs anymore.
 I took a night class on textile design at the School of Visual Arts, put a portfolio together, and began designing prints for fashion companies, eventually going out on my own.
 I was a ghost artist.
-Prints I created where everywhere, but no one knew who painted them.
+Prints I created were everywhere, but no one know who painted them.

 The world changed around me.
-One day, art and design blogs were a thing.
-People put my work on their blogs, Pinterest, Tumbler, etc. I didn’t really know who they were, or how they found me.
-At first I was very appreciative, then much of it was horrifying – the relentlessly perky tones of some of the blogs, my work getting knocked off, or worse, used downright without permission or $.
-However, the internet allowed me to fulfill a dream to live the winter months in a tropical climate.
-My partner, the brilliant Russell Busch and I bought a half colonial/half midcentury house in Merida, Mexico, in a mixed use neighborhood, that we turned into a work/ live compound.
-I have been working there for the past four years for half the year.
+One day, design blogs , were a thing.
+People put my work on their blogs, Pinterest Tumbler, etc. I didn’t really know who they were, or how they found me.
+At first, it was fun, a little ego boost, then it turned horrifying – the relentlessly perky tones of some of the blogs, my work being knocked off without credit , or $$$.
+But the internet also allowed me to fulfill a dream to live part of the year in a tropical climate.
+My brilliant partner Russell Busch and I bought a half colonial/half midcentury house in Merida, Mexico, in a working class neighborhood, and we have been turning into a work/ live compound.
+I have been living and working there for the past four years for half the year.
 The space-a big beautiful space-made it so I could do larger paintings, and more of them.
-It also made room in my head to imagine focusing just on fine art.
+It also made room in my head to imagine focusing on just fine art.
 I also started to integrate the Spanish speaking part of myself on my own terms.

-Merida was built on the site of the Mayan city Tho- and its very calm.
-It sits on a limestone rock bed famously believed to have been created by an asteroid crashing into the Caribbean 67 million years ago.
-In the wee hours, I can’t help but think about the big kaboom.
+Merida is Mayan – and it is very calm.
+Built on a limestone rock bed famously believed to be created by an asteroid crashing into the Caribbean 67 million years ago.
+Sometimes, in the wee hours, I can’t help but think about the big kaboom.